Tutorial 3 - Threads, mutexes and signals #

 Please keep in mind that nearly every call to system function (and most calls to library functions) should be followed with the test on errors and if necessary by the proper reaction on the error.

-ERR macro does not send “kill” signal as in multi-process program, why ?Answer
+ERR macro does not send “kill” signal as in multi-process program, why?Answer

-How input data is passed to the new threads?Answer
+How is input data passed to the new threads?Answer

 Is the thread input data shared between the threads?Answer